-During the Commission's 2003 study, OEO indicated that the CRIP has always been developed with the Department of Justice's guidance.55 According to OEO, it has been developing these plans since 1972.
-OEO further states that DOJ has never provided any feedback on the sufficiency of the implementation plans, and the DOI interpreted DOJ's silence as approval.56
+During the Commission's 2003 study, OEO indicated that the CRIP has always been developed with the Department of Justice's guidance.
+According to OEO, it has been developing these plans since 1972.
+OEO further states that DOJ has never provided any feedback on the sufficiency of the implementation plans, and the DOI interpreted DOJ's silence as approval.
+See the control of the implementation plans, and the DOI interpreted DOJ's silence as approval.